22 Best Keto Vegetables Plus 7 High-Carb Veggies to Avoid!

 Recipes to try: Air Fryer Kale Chips, Kale Superfood Salad

-adding mushrooms to butter in cast iron pan
+adding mushrooms, one of our favorite low carb veggies, to butter in cast iron pan

 Mushrooms